 19 Review of Quantitative Macroeconomic Theory.
 Review of Economics 18 for Quantitative Economics majors who have taken Economics 12. ½ credit.
 Prerequisites: Economics 16.

 24 Game Theory.
 Introduction to game theory and how it is used to understand strategic interactions among individuals, firms, governments, and countries.
 Topics include credible threats, signaling, principle-agent problems, auctions, arbitration, voting, implications of asymmetric and incomplete information and collusion.
 Not open to students who have taken or are currently taking Economics 119 or its equivalent.
-Prerequisites: Economics 5.
+Prerequisites: Economics 5 or Economics 8.

 30 Environmental Economics.
 An examination of the uses and limitations of economic analysis in dealing with many of the environmental concerns of our society.
 Public policies concerning the environment will be evaluated as to their ability to meet certain economic criteria.
-Prerequisite: Economics 5.
+Prerequisite: Economics 5 or Economics 8.

 35 Economic Development.
 Problems in the growth of underdeveloped economies.
 Emphasis on quantitative models of economic growth at low levels of income and on the testing of various hypotheses proposed to explain underdevelopment.
 Consequences of market structures, population growth, externalities, institutions, and political factors for economic development.
-Prerequisites: Economics 5.
+Prerequisites: Economics 5 or Economics 8.

 36 Macroeconomic Analysis for Development.
 Macroeconomic policies for developing countries and implications for growth and development.
 Orthodoxy, heterodoxy, shock therapy, and gradualism.
 Seignorage, fiscal policy, and debt sustainability.
 Exchange rate management and capital flows.
 Political economy and political reform strategies.
 Country studies and cross-national statistical studies from developing and transitional economies.
-Prerequisites: Economics 5.
+Prerequisites: Economics 5 or Economics 8.

 43 Women in the Labor Market.
 Application of the tools of microeconomics to examine the status of women in the labor market.
 Will include analyses of earnings, poverty, labor force participation, hours of work, and unemployment.
 While most of the course will focus on the recent past and the present, part of the course will be devoted to how gender differences have changed historically.
-Prerequisites: Economics 5.
+Prerequisites: Economics 5 or Economics 8.

 48 Health Economics.
 An examination of major topics in the economics of health and health care, both in the United States and abroad, using the basic theoretical and empirical tools of economics.
 Covers the medical and nonmedical determinants of health, markets for medical care services and health insurance, and proposed ideas for health care reform.
 Special topics include AIDS, aging, and obesity.
-Prerequisites Economics 1 or 5.
+Prerequisites Economics 5 or Economics 8.
 This course meets the following distribution requirements: Social Sciences.

 50 Introduction to Finance.
 An introduction to fundamental ideas of corporate finance and their connection to economic principles through basic theory, cases and applications.
 Not open to students who have taken or are currently taking Economics 150 or its equivalent.
-Prerequisite: Economics 5.
+Prerequisite: Economics 5 or Economics 8.

 60 International Economics.
 Analysis of the economic effects of trade among nations.
 Determination and stabilization of exchange rates; regulation of commerce through various commercial policies; the United States balance of payments; the impact of international trade on price, incomes, and employment in the participating nations; international agencies and agreements affecting world trade.
 Custom unions and common markets, world liquidity problems.
 Not open to students who have taken or are currently taking Economics 161 or its equivalent.
-Prerequisites: Economics 5.
+Prerequisites: Economics 5 or Economics 8.

 74 Entrepreneurship.
 Analysis of the economic role and importance of the entrepreneur.
 The entrepreneur as market-maker and leader.
 The entrepreneurial role in strategic decision making, organizational design, and management development.
 Financial planning and venture capital.
-Prerequisite: Economics 5.
+Prerequisite: Economics 5 or Economics 8.

 86 American Economic Development in Historical Perspectives, 1630-1930.
 (Cross-listed as History 179).
 History of the American economy as a consequence of three regional development strategies: plantation production of staple exports (South); import-substitution-industrialization (North); small-scale commercial agriculture (West).
 Topics include interregional trade, the retardation of the postbellum South, transformation of northern manufacturing, and the new macroeconomics of the Great Depression.
-Prerequisites: Economics 5.
+Prerequisites: Economics 5 or Economics 8.

 87 Economics of the British Industrial Revolution, 1750-1850.
 (Cross-listed as History 162).
 English property rights, the demographic revolution, the agricultural revolution, the Poor Law, labor market integration, standard of living, domestic and international capital flows, foreign trade, Empire trade (India, Ireland, West Indies), and the relative retardation of France and Holland.
-Prerequisites: Economics 5.
+Prerequisites: Economics 5 or Economics 8.

 90 Independent Study.
 Independent reading or research on special topics in economics for 0.5 credits.
 Approval and supervision of a faculty member is required.
 Work in an approved internship is permissible as part of the curriculum.
 Grading is typically pass/fail.
 Prerequisites: Economics 11, 12, or 13.

 91 Introductory Selected Topics.
 Lectures on introductory topics in economics.
 Topics to be announced.
 Credit as arranged.
-Prerequisites: Economics 5, or consent.
+Prerequisites: Economics 5 or Economics 8, or consent.

 92 Seminar.
 Designed to enable students with an Economics 5 level of preparation to explore and to do research on a major topic.
 Topics vary from year to year.
-Prerequisites Economics 5, or permission of instructor.
+Prerequisites Economics 5 or Economics 8, or permission of instructor.